 According to Kenya bureau of statistics 2011 report, 50% of the Kenyan population comprises of women, therefore to build a strong economy women labor force participation is crucial.
-In most cases women participate in low income informal work, unpaid care work at home, and face occupational segregation, denied access to basic education and health care, suffer violence and discrimination, and are vastly under-represented in political realm and economic decision making moreso at the grassroot level.
+In most cases, women participate in low income informal work, unpaid care work at home, and face occupational segregation, denied access to basic education and health care, suffer violence and discrimination, and are vastly under-represented in political realm and economic decision making moreso at the grassroot level.

-At WUSETE we aim for Total Empowerment, to improve quality of life for women, men, families and communities.
+At WUSETE we aim for Total Empowerment, to improve the quality of life for women, men, families, and communities.
 Our group relationship managers with their team, are deployed into the rural areas to meet with community leaders, identify women engaged in an economic activity(subsistence agriculture, small business enterprises, basketry & weaving, pottery, carving, jewellery, tie& dye), assist with formal registration, organizational structure, training & development, loan facilities, source of raw materials, sales & marketing for products, storage & transportation, while facilitating civic education and networking seminars.
-Once the group is self sustained, periodic monitoring, training & development is conducted twice a month to promote growth and survival.
+Once the group is self-sustained, periodic monitoring, training & development is conducted twice a month to promote growth and survival.

 - By facilitating civic education& training we help women build their capacity, sensitization on gender equality, and encourage women to engage in advocacy to public policy making and right to vote, become elected officials, and free access to political spheres.

 - In a male dominated partriachial society violence against women is a norm. we sensitize women on their human right to live a dignified life, free from physical, sexual, and mental abuse and its negative impact on well being, productivity, and health implications.
-Increase in disposable income provides the option for women to leave abusive relationships.
+The increase in disposable income provides the option for women to leave abusive relationships.

 - Many children continue to be vulnerable in the rural area and by adoption into decent children homes we ensure access to safe and clean drinking water, adequate sanitation, and prevent death from curable diseases, well nourished.

-- By enrolling each child to uninterrupted & quality education from early childhood, we build empowered & enlightened future with hope that these children will one day become our future leaders, and advocate for an equitable society, and eradicate poverty.
+- By enrolling each child to uninterrupted & quality education from early childhood, we build empowered & enlightened future with the hope that these children will one day become our future leaders, and advocate for an equitable society, and eradicate poverty.
 They gain skills to suatain their adulthood and find their voice to choose the right paths in life.

 - By advocating for other children marginalized by poverty, conflict, gender discrimination, we strive to create an empowered, economically stable, equitable resources and sustainable.